Why Do We Need Warm-up? A Theoretical Perspective: Theoretical Analysis under -Smoothness

 Next, we turn to the analysis of \algname{GD} under Assumption~\ref{asmp:H0H1_smoothness} with an adaptive step-size of the form

 prescribed by $(H_0, H_1)$-smoothness.
-Since the function sub-optimality decreases at the beginning of training, the theoretical step-size follows a warm-up-like scheme.
-In the general non-convex case, the derived upper bound in \Cref{th:general_nonconvex_adaptive} provides only numerical improvement over a constant schedule.
+The constants $H_0, H_1, f^*$ are unknown in practical training; \Cref{sec:experiments_main} therefore uses a one-parameter surrogate in which a threshold C controls when the loss-dependent denominator becomes active.
+Since the function suboptimality decreases at the beginning of training, the theoretical step-size follows a warm-up-like scheme.
+In the general non-convex case, the derived upper bound in \Cref{th:general_nonconvex_adaptive} provides only numerical (non-asymptotic) improvement over a constant schedule.

 To achieve tangible improvements, additional convexity-like assumptions are necessary.
-The loss landscape of neural networks exhibits additional structure.
-Prior studies indicate that, near a minimizer, neural network loss surfaces often display a convex-like geometry \citep{kleinberg2018alternative, guille2023no, islamov2024loss, tran2024empirical}.
+This is justified by the fact that the loss landscape of neural networks exhibits additional structure; prior studies indicate that neural network loss surfaces often display a convex-like geometry locally \citep{kleinberg2018alternative, guille2023no, islamov2024loss, tran2024empirical}.
 This observation has motivated relaxations of convexity, such as the aiming condition \citep{liu2023aiming} and quasar-convexity \citep{hardt2018gradient}, which have been leveraged in the analysis of various gradient-based algorithms \citep{gower2021sgd, hinder2020near, fu2023accelerated}.
 Importantly, these conditions are satisfied by certain classes of non-convex functions \citep{hardt2018gradient, liu2023aiming}.

 \begin{restatable}{theorem}{theoremaimingdeterministic} Assume that $f$ is $(H_0,H_1)$-smooth, and it satisfies the Aiming condition with constant $\theta$ around the set of global minimizers $\cS$.
 Then the iterates of \algname{GD} with adaptive step-size $\theta \cdot \eta_k$ satisfy